-The plan targets improvements in communities outside of New York City.
-The city has an established pedestrian safety program that receives millions in federal funding administered by NYSDOT.
+The plan targeted improvements in communities outside of New York City, since the city has an established pedestrian safety program that receives millions in federal funding.

-Between 2009 and 2013, nearly 50 percent of all pedestrian crashes occurred in 20 areas identified as Focus Communities.
-These communities will be given extra attention to improve pedestrian safety through public education, police officer training, enforcement of existing pedestrian safety laws, and funding for safety improvement projects through a competitive grant solicitation.
+The Pedestrian Safety Action Plan paid particular attention to more than 20 areas, or focus communities, to advance pedestrian safety through public education, police officer training, enforcement of existing pedestrian safety laws, and funding for safety enhancement projects through a competitive grant solicitation.

 The five-year Pedestrian Safety Action Plan concluded in 2021, but the New York State Department of Transportation, the State Department of Health, and the Governor's Traffic Safety Committee continue to focus many efforts on pedestrian safety through the Three Es: engineering, education, and enforcement.